KseniaSOS/luminique_store/README.md

 ### **Wishlist**

 The User's Wishlist page showcases a table filled with the selected products.
+Just registered useres have an access to this page.

 <details><summary><b>Wishlist</b></summary>